wschenk/cabal-experiments/index.md

 Cabal is a "experimental p2p community chat platform".
 It's fully distributed over the [dat protocol](https://www.datprotocol.com/).
 When you create a new chat area -- something like a Slack -- it allows anyone with the same key to post and view messages everywhere.
 When you post a message, everyone gets it and shares it with everyone else, so even when your computer drops off there will still be a coherent view of the data.

+/Updated 2020-07-14 for cabal-core 5.0/

 ## Local computer

-You'll need at last two computers to really play with this.
+You'll need at least two computers to really play with this.
 But we can simulate the situation by running a docker container as well as a local instance of the cabal cli client.
 We can then move that container (or at least the image) around to run it on a remote server if you don't want to mess with anything on the remote machine.
 Lets first install it locally:

 ## On the terminal